8 Job Fair Tips for Employers + Free Checklist

 - Parting ways: Make sure that you have a clean copy of the candidate’s resume.
 Also, share a business card with the candidate and a brochure about the company and what it does.

 To help save time and remember details after the career fair, we recommend using an applicant tracking system (ATS) like Freshteam during the event.
 You can use it to help applicants apply on-site and track them throughout the hiring process.
-On top of that, it has a free plan that’s great for small businesses only needing to post three or fewer open positions at a time.
+On top of that, it has a free plan that’s great for small businesses that only need to post three or fewer open positions at a time.
+Learn more about the platform in our in-depth Freshteam review.

 7. Follow Up After the Job Fair